 He highlighted, dog-eared, bookmarked, and tagged that sucker up.

 Bezos absorbed the most relevant information for his business and applied it to Amazon as soon as humanly possible.
-He wasn’t out there letting static interference from those below his level, or naysayers tear him down.
+He wasn’t out there letting static interference from those below his level tear him down.

 Of course it’s never limited to business, but if you want to learn and grow at the fastest speeds, it’s imperative to take your advice from walk-the-walkers: people who have achieved what you want.